Creating Restricted Scope Component Templates in Compose

 )

-An AlertDialog can be viewed as a combination of slots, including a title, an icon, text, and buttons.
+An AlertDialog can be seen as a combination of slots, such as a title, icon, text, and buttons.

-Another example is a ListItem that is composed of each component.
+Another example is a ListItem, which is composed of various components.

 @Composable